openyurtio/openyurt.io/docs/installation/coredns-prepare.md

 ---
-title: OpenYurt Precondition
+title:  CoreDNS Precondition
 ---

-## 1. CoreDNS Adjustment
+## 1.Background
 In general, CoreDNS uses deployment as workload.
 But in cloud-edge scenario, based on VPN tunnel that provided by Raven, domain name resolution cross `NodePool` will cause some latency, so we also recommend end users to use `Daemonset` or `YurtAppDaemon` to deploy CoreDNS.
 At the same time, we should also set the topologyKeys of kube-dns service as NodePool or HostName.

-### 1.1 Configure CoreDNS Service
+## 2 Configure CoreDNS Service

 Add annotation to coredns service, which will make sure domain name resolution can be handled by CoreDNS instance in the same NodePool.